Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/docs/Toolchains/cpeAMD.md

 # cpeAMD toolchain

-**TODO: The options are those from the GNU compilers instead of typical Clang options???**

 Note: The options are for the ``aocc.py`` file included in this repository and are not the same as those for the repository at CSCS.